gauravshekhar13/spring-cloud-gateway/README.md

 When the client makes a request to the Spring Cloud Gateway, the Gateway Handler Mapping first checks if the request matches a route.
 This matching is done using the predicates.
-If it matches the predicate then the request is sent to the filters.
+If it matches the predicate then the request is sent to the filters.<br>
+*PreFilter = Decides which downstream microservice needs to be called (i.e Service 1 or Service 2), it also modifies the request if required.<br>
+*PostFilter = Post filter will be called once response needs to be send to a calling consumer, it also modifies the response if required.<br>

 # Sample Application flow